johnno1962/Xtrace/README.md

 	[Xtrace describeValues:YES];

-Other features are a method name filtering regular expression (which must be set before starting any tracing):
+Other features are a method name filtering regular expression.
+These filters are applied as the class is "swizzled" when you request tracing.

 	[Xtrace includeMethods:@"a|regular|expression"];
 	[Xtrace excludeMethods:@"WithObjects:$"]; // varargs methods don't work [Xtrace excludeTypes:@"CGRect|CGSize"]; // stack frame problems on 64 bits
+    [Xtrace excludeTypes:nil]; // reset filter after class is set up.

 Classes can also be excluded (again before other classes are traced) by calling: